varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 Called after the response headers have been successfully retrieved from the backend.

+For a 304 response, varnish core code amends ``beresp`` before calling `vcl_backend_response`:

+* If the gzip status changed, ``Content-Encoding`` is unset and any ``Etag`` is weakened

+* Any headers not present in the 304 response are copied from the existing cache object. ``Content-Length`` is copied if present in the existing cache object and discarded otherwise.

+* The status gets set to 200.

+`beresp.was_304` marks that this conditional response processing has happened.

+Note: Backend conditional requests are independend of client conditional requests, so clients may receive 304 responses no matter if a backend request was conditional.

 The `vcl_backend_response` subroutine may terminate with calling ``return()`` with one of the following keywords: